sinesy/GitBookLegacy/activiti-setup.md

 * dbhostname and databasename \(the same used by Platform, since the database schema should be the same\)
 * dbusername and password \(the same used by Platform, since the database schema should be the same\)

+#### WEB-INF/activiti-ui-context.xml

+Here it is important to define correctly the adminGroups and userGroups.

+The adminGroups should always include the value 1, since Platform default admin role id is 1.

+The userGroups should be all the others.

+Anyway, PlatformActiviti.jar integration library should by-pass these default settings and automate the reading of Platform roles.

 #### WEB-INF/activiti-standalone-context.xml

 ```